This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You’ll also find a few small waterfalls on some of the trails.

-There are plenty of trails to choose form on the south side.
+There are plenty of trails to choose from on the south side.

 We jumped on a trail that started just behind our campsite at Rain Forest Resort Village and it looped around to bring us out near the Lake Lodge.

 Falls Creek Loop is for those who like rushing streams and waterfalls.
-Trail of the Giants will showy you plenty of giant Douglas fir trees.
+Trail of the Giants will show you plenty of giant Douglas fir trees.

 If you get tired of the shimmering lakes and old-growth forests, you can get a little wilder out on the Olympic National Park coastline.